Ipomoea arborescens: Description

 Rapidly growing tree, up to two or three meters per year, up from 3 to 15m tall with a trunk diameter of 50 cm.
 Its bark’s color ranges from grey to brown and it has a rough texture.
-The stems are usually tomentose when young, after the third year glabrescent, produce a white latex, as well as wood of the whole tree.
+The stems are usually tomentose when young, after the third year glabrescent, the trichomes are usually twisted and 0.1 to 0.25 mm long.
+By the third year at the latest, the plants the stems become glabrose.
+Stems produce a white latex, as well as wood of the whole tree.

 Leaf blades are entire, from 9 to 19 cm long and 6 to 9 cm wide, with 12 to 19 pairs of lateral veins.
 Leaves are ovate to lanceolate, cordate at the base and acuminate at the apex, pubescent especially beneath and on the veins of the lower surface; by maturing, hairs remain only on the veins and along the margin.
+The petioles are 1 to 9 cm long and usually also finely felted.

+The chromosome count is 2n = 30.

 Flowers and fruit

 Flowers are grouped in reduced terminal or axillary inflorescences, each cyme consisting of 1, rarely 2, flowers.
 The flower is funnel-shaped.
 Its color is white or cream.
 It has a greenish or cream calyx supporting the spreading white corolla.
 The stamens are enclosed in its throat.
 The flower can have either globose or elongated fruit capsule, which is narrowly ovate and contains four dark reddish-brown seeds.
 Each seed contains a fringe of white or yellow silky hairs.
 Flowers of I. arborescens are major nectar sources for lesser long nosed bats, hummingbirds, and bees.
 Deer feed on the fallen flowers.